SergYof/IDPS/README.md

-# IPDS
+# IDPS

-IPDS is a Python-based network security tool designed to detect common network attacks in real-time.
+IDPS is a Python-based network security tool designed to detect common network attacks in real-time.
 It operates by sniffing network traffic and applying a set of modular detection rules to identify malicious activities.

 ## Features